ibm-cloud-docs/codeengine/cmd_defs.md

 <dd>The name of the image that is used for this job run.
 The format is `REGISTRY/NAMESPACE/REPOSITORY:TAG` where `REGISTRY` and `TAG` are optional.
 If `REGISTRY` is not specified, the default is `docker.io`.
 If `TAG` is not specified, the default is `latest`.
 The `--name` and the `--image` values are required, if you do not specify the `--job` value.
 This value is optional.
 </dd>
 <dt>`-j`, `--job`</dt>
 <dd>The name of the job configuration.
 View job configurations with the `job list` command.
 If you specify the `--job` value, you can optionally specify the `--name` value.
-If you don't specify the `--job` value, you must specify the `--name` and `image` values.
+If you don't specify the `--job` value, you must specify the `--name` and `--image` values.
 This value is optional.
 </dd>
 <dt>`-met`, `--maxexecutiontime`</dt>
 <dd>The maximum execution time in seconds for this job run.
 This value is optional.
 The default value is <code>7200</code>.